twitter/communitynotes/content/challenges.md

 ### Avoiding Harassment

 It’s crucial that people feel safe contributing to Community Notes and aren’t harassed for their contributions.
 It’s also important that Community Notes itself does not become a vector for harassment.
-Here are some measures Community Notes takes to keep everyone safe:
+Here are measures Community Notes takes to keep everyone safe:

 - First, as described above, all contributors get a new, auto-generated [display name (or alias)](../aliases) when they join Community Notes.
 These aliases are not publicly associated with contributors’ Twitter accounts, so everyone can write and rate notes privately.
 This inhibits public identification and harassment of contributors.